Have you heard of momentum investing?

 The other side of momentum trading is to cut losses, which essentially means letting go of an investment as soon as it becomes clear it’s not working out.

 Human nature is often to hold on and withstand early losses in the hopes of a turnaround.
-But there is no one way train and any momentum will stop at some point of time.
+But there is no one-way train and any momentum will stop at some point in time.

 When a trend reverses, it is most likely to continue for some time.
 Practically, you won’t be able to get out at the exact turning point, but it is better to leave the battlefield when you’re only a little bit down instead of exposing yourself to be completed wounded.